Jury gets R. Kelly’s child pornography and trial-fixing case

-CHICAGO (AP) — Jurors began deliberating Tuesday at R. Kelly’s federal trial in Chicago, sorting through a month of evidence and arguments to decide verdicts on charges accusing the singer of producing child pornography, enticing minors for sex and successfully rigging his 2008 child porn trial.
+CHICAGO (AP) — Jurors began deliberating Tuesday at R. Kelly’s federal trial in Chicago, sorting through a month of evidence and arguments on charges accusing the singer of producing child pornography, enticing minors for sex and rigging his 2008 child porn trial.

-A day after prosecutors delivered their closing argument, Kelly’s lead attorney made hers.
-Standing at a podium a few feet in front of jurors, Jennifer Bonjean said key government witnesses were admitted liars who testified with immunity to ensure they couldn’t be charged.
+Standing at a podium a few feet in front of jurors, Kelly attorney Jennifer Bonjean told jurors in her closing earlier Tuesday that key government witnesses were admitted liars who testified with immunity to ensure they couldn’t be charged.

-At times sounding indignant and raising her voice, Bonjean likened their testimony and other evidence to a cockroach and the government’s case to a bowl of soup the insect is found in.
+At times sounding indignant and raising her voice, Bonjean likened their testimony and other evidence to a cockroach and the government’s case to a bowl of soup.

-As Bonjean spoke, Kelly, wearing a gray suit and black face mask, looked calm at a nearby defense table.
-He appeared to shake his head slightly a few times when a prosecutor spoke.
+As Bonjean spoke, Kelly, wearing a gray suit and black mask, looked calm at a nearby defense table.
+As a prosecutor spoke later and repeatedly looked toward Kelly, he often averted his eyes.
+Later, when the prosecutor described him abusing minors, he shook his head.

+Jurors withdrew to start deliberating early Tuesday afternoon, heading home without reaching a verdict several hours later.
+They were set to pick up where they left off Wednesday morning.

 Delivering the government’s rebuttal after Bonjean’s closing, prosecutor Jeannice Appenteng told jurors to remember the girls and women Kelly allegedly abused.